 Whether it’s a symptom or medication side effect, these health conditions -- or their treatments -- can also lead to hot flashes:

 Breast cancer.
-Treatments like chemotherapy, ovary removal, and antiestrogen therapy can bring on what’s called temporary menopause.
-And with it comes lower estrogen levels and vasomotor symptoms like hot flashes.
-Hot flashes that result from breast cancer treatment can be more frequent and severe than natural ones.
+Treatments like chemotherapy, ovary removal, and antiestrogen therapy can bring on what’s called treatment-induced menopause.
+This type of menopause may be temporary or permanent depending on the treatment you've received.
+With these treatments come lower estrogen levels and vasomotor symptoms like hot flashes.
+Hot flashes that result from breast cancer therapies can be more frequent and intense than natural ones.

 If you’ve been through menopause already and had hot flashes then, you’ll probably get them again if you take tamoxifen to treat your cancer.
 They’ll be about as severe and happen nearly as often as the first time around.